 Monthly invoices would be approved by the independent Director of the Foundation after the services have been provided.

 The requested hourly rates for various Labs team roles are listed below.
 These are based on our survey of what other independent development shops working on blockchain projects charge for services.
 The requested rates are, we believe, fair and reasonable considering what we understand others pay and the cost to Labs of providing the services to the DAO (personnel, equipment, third-party services, and overhead).

 Out of pocket costs incurred by Labs (such as for audits or outside developers from MLabs) would be reimbursed by the Foundation at cost without mark-up.

-As for the payment procedures, we propose that Labs invoice the Foundation on a monthly basis with payment due within 30 days in INDY or fiat/stablecoin.
+As for the payment procedures, we propose that Labs invoice the Foundation on a monthly basis with payment due within 30 days in INDY, ADA or fiat/stablecoin.
 The first payment will not need to be made, however, until after the Protocol upgrade called for in item 1 above (implementing the ability of the DAO to transfer Treasury funds to the Foundation).
 A summary of each invoice will be shared with the community on Discord.
 We do not foresee any upgrade to the Protocol being ready prior to Q423.

 If Labs is paid in INDY and decides it needs to sell any of it, Labs will commit to first share any proposed liquidity provision plans with the DAO for comment and to set expectations.

 While we cannot accurately calculate what the total monthly fees may be in any given month, based on limited information available to us about what other teams are paid by DAOs for analogous work, we anticipate that the monthly average may range from $30,000 to $60,000.